-Before you go on your exchange, you will have to sign a grant agreement with QMUL, formally accepting the grant and acknowledging the obligations you enter into when you accept it.
-This agreement will be issued by QMUL's Erasmus+ Institutional Coordinator.
+Before you go on your exchange, you will have to sign a grant agreement with Queen Mary, formally accepting the grant and acknowledging the obligations you enter into when you accept it.
+This agreement will be issued by Queen Mary's Erasmus+ Institutional Coordinator.

 Your Learning Agreement

 You also need to submit your Learning Agreement (which is linked to your grant agreement) before you begin your exchange.
-This agreement includes your forecasted study plan/ modules and must be approved and signed by all three parties prior to submission (yourself, the Erasmus+ Coordinator from your home institution’s academic department and QMUL).
+This agreement includes your forecasted study plan (modules for undergraduate and postgraduate taught students; research plan for postgraduate research students) and must be approved and signed by all three parties prior to submission (yourself, the Erasmus+ Coordinator from your home institution’s academic department and Queen Mary).

 If you do not submit these documents before you start your placement, you won’t be eligible for funding.